blokidde/Blokboy-gaming-device/docs/journal.md

 my goal for today is to write more in my learning journal, i also want to create a debugging function for the ESP32, so i can be able to test the sensors for my project if necessary.

 done: i have written the most important things ive learned in the last few weeks for my learning journal.

+### 12/3/25
+my goal for today is to get to know more about architecture diagrams, how to create them and why you use them.
 ## week 7

 ## week 8